beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 * weapon defs now have a new `animParamsN` (N = 1-4) tag for flipbook animations for given texture 1-4, same format as CEGs (three numbers: sprite count X, Y, and duration).
 * removed `tdfID` from weapons.

+### Archive scanning
+* fixed timezone changes (e.g. daylight saving time) causing a complete archive rescan on Windows.
+* the loadscreen now shows more info when scanning archives.
+* files in an archive's root folder with a name starting with dot are now ignored for the purpose of checksum (as if `springignore.txt` had `\..*` on the first row, this cannot be overridden)
+* archive scanner version changed to 17, won't be able to reuse an old archive cache.
+Expect a rescan of archives.
+* optimize performance when scanning files on a HDD.
+* fixed the archive scanner sometimes failing due to having more files opened in parallel than the OS allows.

 ### Misc
 * add `SelectThroughGround` float springsetting.
 Controls how far through ground you can single-click a unit.
 Default is 200, in elmos (same behaviour as previous).
 * add `Spring.ForceUnitCollisionUpdate(unitID) → nil`.
 Forces a unit to have correct collisions.
 Normally, collisions are updated according